amaldevelops/to-do-list-api/README.md

 ### 🔌 API Endpoints

-API can be accessed using these endpoints i.e. : `https://to-do-list-api-kh03.onrender.com/tasks/7` using postman
+API can be accessed using these endpoints i.e. : (https://to-do-list-api-kh03.onrender.com/tasks/7) using postman to update or delete tasks PUT/DELETE

 | Method   | Endpoint     | Description                              |
 | -------- | ------------ | ---------------------------------------- |